JE1966/Cybersecurity-Projects/Traffic-Analysis-Exercise/README.md

 This information was then used to set up a TCP connection to the attacker's system.
 Following the TCP stream for any of the subsequent packets identified by Zui revealed suspicious traffic between the host and the flagged IP.

 ![alt text](Images/image-6.png)
 ***Fig. 7.** TCP stream between host and attacker.
-The pings contained some encoded strings (one highlighted as an example).*
+The pings contained some encoded substrings (one highlighted as an example).*

-From the characters used, the lengths being multiples of 4, and the use of padding characters (=) in some instances, my first assumption was that these strings were Base64 encoded.
-Once this was confirmed for the first few strings, I processed the file using a [Python script](Script/base64decode.py) to decode all distinct encoded strings.
+Each string started with a prefix indicating STRRAT pings and system information.
+Additionally, some unreadable substrings were present within each larger string.
+From the characters used, the lengths being multiples of 4, and the use of padding characters (=) in some instances, my first assumption was that these substrings were Base64 encoded.
+Once this was confirmed for the first few examples, I processed the file using a [Python script](Script/base64decode.py) to extract and decode all distinct encoded substrings.

 ***Script 1.** Script to process TCP traffic file, extract base64 encoded strings, and decode them*